Northwest Sinfonietta

 Mendelssohn Symphony No. 4, Italian

-Journey to musical landscapes with Wayfarer.
-We'll delve into Debussy's hazy, sun-drenched Prelude to the Afternoon of a Faun and ride interstellar waves in Nokuthula Ngwenyama's Primal Message.
-Renowned mezzo soprano Michelle DeYoung will embody Mahler's beautiful and deeply personal song cycle, Songs of a Wayfarer, and we close with Mendelssohn's Italian travelogue, Symphony No. 4, brimming with vibrant colors of the Mediterranean.
+Journey with us to musical landscapes with Wayfarer.
+We'll delve into Debussy's sun-drenched Prelude to the Afternoon of a Faun, ride interstellar waves in Nokuthula Ngwenyama's Primal Message, and travel to Italy with Mendelssohn's Symphony No. 4, brimming with the vibrant colors of the Mediterranean.
+Michelle DeYoung, one of the world’s great mezzo-sopranos, gives voice to Mahler’s Songs of a Wayfarer—a stirring journey through love and loss.

 mar 14 | 7:30pm rialto theater, tacoma